Guide

 Solvency ratio formula

-Martha owns a cafe that has:
+Martha owns a cafe with these figures:

 Liquidity ratio formula

-Sadiq runs a sports shop that has:
+Sadiq runs a sports shop with these figures:

 Why solvency and liquidity matter for your small business